heera/iconfig/README.md

 An `mvc` framework or an applicarion without any framework must have some common settings and user can configure those according to his/her need and most often all configuration files reside in a single folder, commonly, the `config` name is used.
 So, keeping that on mind, this dynamic configuration manager (or whatever you say) has been built, which loads all files from a given path.
 For example :
+## Initialization
 ```PHP
 $config = new Iconfig\Config('config');
 ```
 Above code will load all files from the `config` folder (it expects arrays inside files) and will put everything in an array (groups using file name).
 Now, you can set/get any item from the array.
-For example, if you want to get the `default` item from the array, then you cn use
+For example, if you want to get the `default` item from the array, then you can use
 ```PHP
 $default = $config->getDatabase('default'); // mysql
 ```